Hans-Dieter Frank: Night fighter career

 Following the 1939 aerial Battle of the Heligoland Bight, Royal Air Force (RAF) attacks shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
 Each sector named a Himmelbett (canopy bed) would direct the night fighter into visual range with target bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.
 On 25 August 1941, Frank became an ace after downing his 5th victim, Armstrong Whitworth Whitley, Z6505, MH-F, No. 51 Squadron RAF.
 Sergeant J. C. W. King and his crew were captured.
-He was appointed Staffelkapitän (squaron leader) of 2.
+He was appointed Staffelkapitän (squadron leader) of 2.
 Staffel of NJG 1 on 8 August 1942.
 On 27 November 1942, Frank was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

 Frank was decorated with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 20 June 1943, the nomination had been submitted for 33 aerial victories claimed.
 The presentation was made by Generalmajor Kammhuber.
 On the night of 21/22 June, RAF Bomber Command sent 705 aircraft on a mission to bomb Krefeld, losing 44 aircraft in the attack.
 That night, Frank claimed six victories in the early hours, making him an "ace-in-a-day".
 One of the bombers he shot down was Handley Page Halifax HR848, which was one of 19 No. 35 Squadron RAF aircraft detailed to attack Krefeld on the night of the 21/22 June.
 Flight Sergeant R. J. Quigley and two of his crew were captured and the remaining four perished.
 Another was HR735 operated by No. 158 Squadron RAF.
 Pilot Officer C. H. Robinson DFC RNZAF and his six crew were killed.
 A third, BB375, flown by German-Canadian Sergeant C. C. Reichert RCAF, No. 408 Squadron RAF, crashed with all but one crewman killed.
 Further victories included an Avro Lancaster bomber from No. 100 Squadron RAF near Dinther, and two Halifax bombers from 408 (Goose) Squadron near Zeist and Lopik.

 On 24/25 June Sergeant Robert Whitfield's Halifax JD258, VR-K borrowed from No. 419 Bomber Squadron RCAF, but operated by a No. 428 Squadron RAF crew, became Frank's 41st aerial victory.
 All of the crew died.
 The aircraft was on a mission to bomb Elberfeld, a municipal of Wuppertal.
 Frank's last victory in June 1943 occurred on day twenty-nine when he shot down his 44th victim; Lancaster bomber ED362, HW-E, flown by Pilot Officer J. P. Pascoe RCAF, No. 100 Squadron RAF.
 Pascoe and all but one of his crew were killed (Sergeant R. G Storr was taken prisoner).
 That night, RAF Bomber Command was targeting Cologne.